RomanPhysics/M.Sc/README.md

 Here are the python scripts that were used for the analysis in the master's thesis, alongside plots of the results.
-AMPL.py and AMPX.py contains the amplitude for charm Λ and Ξ baryon respectively, both of which are built on additional formulas found in Kinematics.py.
+AmpLambda.py and AmpXi.py contains the amplitude for charm Λ and Ξ baryon respectively, both of which are built on additional formulas found in Kinematics.py.

+Tool_MonteCarlo.py was used to generate the pseudodata.

+Tool_Fitting was used to fit the pseudodata and extract the estimated values, uncertanties and covariance matrix.

 Tool_Normalisation.py was used to determine all the individual integrals found in Eq.
 (127) in the thesis.

-Tool_MonteCarlo.py was used to generate the pseudodata.

-Tool_Fitting was used to fit the pseudodata and extract the estimated values, uncertanties and covariance matrix.

-The AmplitudeV2 directory contains the same amplitudes but in an alternative forms of the (starting from another differently orientated rest frame).
-The end result is still the same.
+The AmplitudesGeneral directory contains the same amplitudes but in an alternative forms (starting from differently orientated rest frame).
+Outdated optimization

 Main references: